For Torture Survivors | Center for Victims of Torture

 Many people have been hurt by armies, clans, gangs and people from the government.
 Sometimes these events can cause physical and emotional pain or problems for many years.

-If you have had harmful things done to you during war or by government officials, you may:
+If you have had harmful things done to you during armed conflict or by government officials, you may:

 • Have bad dreams at night or have trouble sleeping